-A school district may bypass the requirements for competitive bidding and is not subject to any other laws relating to school district contracts if it is disposing of surplus school computer and related equipment by conveying the property and title to:

-- 1. another school district; - 2. the state department of corrections; - 3. the board of trustees of Minnesota State Colleges and Universities; or - 4. the family of a student residing in the district whose total family income meets the federal definition of poverty.

-Legal References: Minn.
-Stat. § 13.591 (Business Data) Minn.
-Stat. § 15.054 (Public Employees Not to Purchase Merchandise From Governmental Agencies; Exceptions; Penalty) Minn.
-Stat. § 123B.29 (Sale of School Building at Auction) Minn.
-Stat. § 123B.52 (Contracts) Minn.
-Stat. § 471.345 (Uniform Municipal Contracting Law) Minn.
+- A school district may bypass the requirements for competitive bidding and is not subject to any other laws relating to school district contracts if it is disposing of surplus school computer and related equipment, including a tablet device, by conveying the property and title to: - a. another school district; - b. the state department of corrections; - c. the board of trustees of Minnesota State Colleges and Universities; - d. the family of a student residing in the district whose total family income meets the federal definition of poverty; or - e. a charitable organization under section 501(c)(3) of the Internal Revenue Code that is registered with the attorney general's office for educational use. - 2.
+If surplus school computers are not disposed of as described in Paragraph 1., upon adoption of a written resolution of the school board, when updating or replacing school computers, including tablet devices, used primarily by students, the school district may sell or give used computers or tablets to qualifying students at the price specified in the written resolution.
+A student is eligible to apply to the school board for a computer or tablet under this subdivision if the student is currently enrolled in the school and intends to enroll in the school in the year following the receipt of the computer or tablet.
+If more students apply for computers or tablets than are available, the school must first qualify students whose families are eligible for free or reduced-price meals and then dispose of the remaining computers or tablets by lottery.

+Legal References:

+Minn.
+Stat. § 13.591 (Business Data)

+Minn.
+Stat. § 15.054 (Sale or Purchase of State Property; Penalty)

+Minn.
+Stat. § 123B.29 (Sale at Auction)

+Minn.
+Stat. § 123B.52 (Contracts)

+Minn.
+Stat. § 471.345 (Uniform Municipal Contracting Law)

+Minn.
 Stat. § 645.11 (Published Notice)

-Cross References: MSBA Service Manual, Chapter 13, School Law Bulletin "F" (School District Contract and Bidding Procedures)
+Cross References: MSBA School Law Bulletin "F" (School District Contract and Bidding Procedures)